 Entanglement

-Two particles remain connected even when separated by large distances.
+Two particles continue connected even when separated by large distances.

 Quantum Interference

-Quantum states combine to amplify or cancel probabilities.
+Quantum states combine to intensify or cancel probabilities.

 Decoherence

-Loss of quantum behavior due to environmental interference—one of the biggest engineering challenges.
+Loss of quantum behavior due to environmental interference—one of the main engineering challenges.

 Resource: